 What Happens to My License?

-With this in mind, we can be boil things down even further: If you are convicted of a 2nd or 3rd Offense DUI, your License will be Revoked, as in gone for good.
-There isn’t anything else to really talk about in such cases except how to get around until the Revocation period is over, and you can apply for a Restoration of your license which is call a License Appeal through the Driver’s License Assessment and Appeal Division as known as (D.A.A.D).
+With this in mind, we can be boil things down even further: If you are convicted of a 2nd or 3rd offense DUI, your license will be revoked, as in gone for good.
+There isn’t anything else to really talk about in such cases except how to get around until the revocation period is over, and you can apply for a restoration of your license which is call a license appeal through the Administrative Hearing Section (AHS).

 High BAC or OWI Enhanced (different ways of saying the same thing - 1st Offense with a BAC of .17 or higher):